DiamondLightSource/db-jobs/README.md

 You also need to add database credentials to the `datasources.cfg` file and email settings to the `config.cfg` file.

-If your database system is not yet supported, amend the `create_report` in the DBReport class.
+If your database system is not yet supported, then you need to amend the `create_report` in the `DBReport` class.

-See the .cfg files for examples.
+See also the *.example.cfg files for examples.